wfdb/wfdb-spec/spec/HEADERS.md

 # WFDB Header Files

 A WFDB record is composed of a header file, and zero or more signal files.
-A header file is composed of Unicode-encoded text, and contains information about the subject (person), the recording, and the signals recorded.
+A header file is composed of UTF-8 encoded text, and contains information about the subject (person), the recording, and the signals recorded.